Quino Checkerspot (Euphydryas editha quino)

 Did You Know?

-According to a research at the Butterfly Conservation’s seventh international symposium in Southampton, the quino checkerspots that are found in Mexico and California have presently shifted to higher altitudes, choosing plants belonging to entirely different species from their hosts, for laying eggs.
-Such a behavioral adaptation is a striking example of the theory of natural selection because of climate change.
+- According to research presented at the Butterfly Conservation’s seventh international symposium in Southampton, Quino Checkerspots in Mexico and California have shifted to higher altitudes due to climate change.
+They are now laying eggs on plants from entirely different species than their traditional hosts, showcasing a remarkable example of natural selection.

 Scientific Classification